jennl97/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between '.forEach' and '.map' is that '.forEach' does not return anything.

 2. What is the difference between a function and a method?

+Both are considered functions, but methods are properties of an object.

 3. What is closure?

+Closures are functions that are able to look outside of their scope and access variables that are in outer functions as well as global variables.

 4. Describe the four rules of the 'this' keyword.

+The 4 rules of 'this' are:
+Window/Global Binding -> When in the global scope, the value of 'this' will be the window/console object.
+Implicit Binding -> When the function is called by a preceding dot (.), the object before the dot is 'this'.
+New Binding -> Whenever the construction function is used, 'this; refers to the specific instance of the object created AND returned by the constructor function.

 5. Why do we need super() in an extended class?

+super() passes any new attributes back from the child object to the parent object, and links the parent object to the child.

 ## Project Set up